Internships in Kinesiology

 - KIN 280, Advanced Fieldwork in Sport Management Syllabus

-Additional information and a template to follow for the internship/fieldwork report are found on the Canvas site for your course.
+Additional information and a template to follow for the internship/fieldwork report are found on the Canvas site for internships and fieldwork.

 University - Organization Contract

 This document is the formal contract between SJSU and the site where you are doing your internship.
-SJSU has several contracts already in place.
-If you or your site supervisor believe a contract already exists, contact Dr. Shifflett and she can check.
+SJSU has several contracts already in place - check link below.
+If you or your site supervisor believe a contract already exists and is not listed, contact Dr. Shifflett and she can check further.

 Some of our Kinesiology courses have a service-learning component.
 If you are enrolled in such a course complete the form below, obtain your instructor's signature, and turn form in to Dr. Shifflett through the KIN main office.